 7. Customer Data.
 For purposes of this Agreement, “Customer Data” shall mean any data, information or material provided, uploaded, or submitted by Customer to the Service or Product in the course of using the Service or Product.
 Customer shall retain all right, title and interest in and to the Customer Data (as defined below), including all intellectual property rights therein.
 Customer, not Contrast, shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership or right to use of all Customer Data.
 Contrast shall use commercially reasonable efforts to maintain the security and integrity of the Service or Product and the Customer Data.
 Contrast is not responsible to Customer for unauthorized access to Customer Data or the unauthorized use of the Service or Product unless such access is due to Contrast’s gross negligence or willful misconduct.
 Customer is responsible for the use of the Service or Product by any person to whom Customer has given access to the Service or Product, and any person who gains access to Customer Data, even if Customer did not authorize such use.
 Customer agrees and acknowledges that Customer Data may be irretrievably deleted if Customer’s account is ninety (90) days or more delinquent.
 Notwithstanding anything to the contrary, Customer acknowledges and agrees that Contrast may (i) internally use and modify (but not disclose) Customer Data for the purposes of (A) providing the Service or Product to Customer and (B) generating Aggregated Anonymous Data, and (ii) freely use and make available Aggregated Anonymous Data for Contrast’s business purposes.
 “Aggregated Anonymous Data” means data submitted to, collected by or generated by Contrast in connection with Customer’s use of the Service or Product, but only in aggregate, anonymized form which can in no way be linked specifically to Customer.
 Customer shall own and hereby reserves all right, title and interest in the Customer Data.

-13. Limitation of Liability.
-EXCEPT FOR THE PARTIES’ INDEMNIFICATION OBLIGATIONS, IN NO EVENT SHALL EITHER PARTY, NOR ITS DIRECTORS, EMPLOYEES, AGENTS, PARTNERS, SUPPLIERS OR CONTENT PROVIDERS, BE LIABLE UNDER CONTRACT, TORT, STRICT LIABILITY, NEGLIGENCE OR ANY OTHER LEGAL OR EQUITABLE THEORY WITH RESPECT TO THE SUBJECT MATTER OF THIS AGREEMENT (I) FOR ANY LOST PROFITS, DATA LOSS, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICE OR PRODUCTS, OR SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES OF ANY KIND WHATSOEVER, SUBSTITUTE GOODS OR SERVICES (HOWEVER ARISING), (II) FOR ANY BUGS, VIRUSES, TROJAN HORSES, OR THE LIKE (REGARDLESS OF THE SOURCE OF ORIGINATION), OR (III) FOR ANY DIRECT DAMAGES IN EXCESS OF (IN THE AGGREGATE) THE FEES PAID (OR PAYABLE) BY CUSTOMER TO CONTRAST HEREUNDER IN THE TWELVE (12) MONTHS PRIOR TO THE EVENT GIVING RISE TO A CLAIM HEREUNDER.
+14. Limitation of Liability.
+EXCEPT FOR THE PARTIES’ INDEMNIFICATION OBLIGATIONS, AND CUSTOMER’S BREACH OF ITS CONFIDENTIALITY OBLIGATIONS, IN NO EVENT SHALL EITHER PARTY, NOR ITS DIRECTORS, EMPLOYEES, AGENTS, PARTNERS, SUPPLIERS OR CONTENT PROVIDERS, BE LIABLE UNDER CONTRACT, TORT, STRICT LIABILITY, NEGLIGENCE OR ANY OTHER LEGAL OR EQUITABLE THEORY WITH RESPECT TO THE SUBJECT MATTER OF THIS AGREEMENT (I) FOR ANY LOST PROFITS, DATA LOSS, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICE OR PRODUCTS, OR SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE, OR CONSEQUENTIAL DAMAGES OF ANY KIND WHATSOEVER, SUBSTITUTE GOODS OR SERVICES (HOWEVER ARISING), (II) FOR ANY BUGS, VIRUSES, TROJAN HORSES, OR THE LIKE (REGARDLESS OF THE SOURCE OF ORIGINATION), OR (III) FOR ANY DIRECT DAMAGES IN EXCESS OF (IN THE AGGREGATE) THE FEES PAID (OR PAYABLE) BY CUSTOMER TO CONTRAST HEREUNDER IN THE TWELVE (12) MONTHS PRIOR TO THE EVENT GIVING RISE TO A CLAIM HEREUNDER.